Together they stand against the dark,

 All those who are foes of the undead follow Tidron to a greater or lesser degree.
 And every person who follows the path of the paladin pays homage to the first and greatest of their calling.
 Hunters of evil and hunters of the undead are almost always devoted to the Silverbow.
 This overlap brings followers of Nenteth into conflict with followers of Tidron at times, and many small but harmless arguments over the nature of hunting, hunters, and who can call themselves by that name have been had over the long years.
 Divine mages, in their violent obsession with undead, often also call upon Tidron.

 Tidron is also the patron of artists.
 It is said that he was first inspired to make art by Aravel’s beauty.
 He watches over artists of all types, from lovestruck poets to painters.
 The faithful of Tidron say that the most beautiful and perfect pieces of art are divinely inspired, blessed by Tidron himself.
 The constellations in the sky were painted there by Tidron’s brush, to help light the darkness.
-And sometimes, outside the hearing of moon elves, it is said that the blue upon their faces comes from drops and smudges of paint as Tidron created them.
+And with the passing of Teel’s mantle, Tidron has gained dominion over the seas.
+Teel Saw the dominion of the moon upon the tides, and gave his beloved true father one final gift.

 Though owls are not sentient creatures in their own right, they are considered to be sacred by followers of Tidron.
 They see owls, who watch in the darkness, as symbols of Tidron.
 It is said that hearing the cry of an owl at night means that Tidron is near.
 Though, this auspicious omen could mean that Tidron is bestowing his favor or offering warning of undead close by.